-2 Pollution prevention and resource reduction 4 Solid waste
+2 Pollution prevention and resource conservation 4 Solid waste that these initiatives also ultimately lead to the generation of solid waste.

 Our company is committed to recycling resources.
 Is it safe to assume that recycling efforts are sufficient to reduce resource use?